To access the webinar you would like to attend, use the link that corresponds with the webinar at the listed time.

 The workshop lasts about 6 hours total.
 It may be offered as a single-day workshop or may be offered over three days.
 It is led by a certified Quality Matters facilitator from IU.
 Because of the in-depth nature of the workshop, registration is required.

-CISTL’s Online Course Development Grant is a twelve-week program.
+CISTL’s Online Course Development Training

 IU Northwest is an institution that holds both teaching and research in high esteem.
 We believe that there is a symbiotic relation between the two.